zolkins/RootGame/README.md

 ### 💰💼🚣

-- ***The catch is that the selling prices change every day, which means you'll have to become a true entrepreneur***
+- ***The catch is that the selling prices changes every day, which means you'll have to become a true entrepreneur***

 ##  Player controls